kayla-manning/election-analysis-2020/README.md

 How do experts anticipate COVID-19 affecting voter turnout?
 This post considers possible effects of COVID-19 on turnout, explores how different forecasters account for the resulting variability, and looks at models that simulate fluctuations in turnout.

 # [7.
 The Impact of COVID-19](posts/shocks.md)
-**DRAFT** This post examines the relationship between COVID-19 and traditional polls numbers.
+**DRAFT** This post examines the relationship between COVID-19 and traditional poll numbers.
 After a brief descriptive analysis, an updated model provides predictions for two weeks out.